AnthonyPoirier74/holbertonschool-shell/permissions/README.md

-3 Adds a script that changes the owner of the file hello to the user betty 4 Adds a script that creates an empty file called hello 5 Adds a script that adds execute permission to the owner of the file hello 5 Adds a script that adds execute permission to the owner of the file hello 5 Adds a script that adds execute permission to the owner of the file hello 5 Adds a script that adds execute permission to the owner of the file hello 5 Adds a script that adds execute permission to the owner of the file hello
+3 Adds a script that changes the owner of the file hello to the user betty 4 Adds a script that creates an empty file called hello 5 Adds a script that adds execute permission to the owner of the file hello 6 Adds a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello